 - Always bring baby to the breast - never the breast to the baby.

 - If possible bring baby to your breast in the prone position which is also known as the 'biological nurturing' position.
 This provides good support for baby's body and gives the opportunity for baby to 'self-latch'.

-- If using the ‘cradle’ positions where baby is side lying ensure baby approaches square-on to the breast.
+- If using the ‘cradle hold’ or 'cross cradle hold' where baby is side lying, ensure baby approaches square-on to the breast.
 Support baby’s shoulders firmly and symmetrically, keeping your fingers below baby’s ear level to allow baby’s head to tilt back a little in a comfortable ‘swallowing’ position.